Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [I.10.2] Jen jednou učinil pokus se vzbouřit a vyskočit z drožky, prohlásiv, že dál již nepojede, že ví, že místo do Budějovic jedou do Podmoklí.

-Gorgonzola is mentioned by Feldkurat Katz in the cab on the way home from Oberleutnant Helmich.
-The drunk Katz asks Švejk various questions: if he is married, if he enjoys eating gorgonzola cheese, and even if his home has ever been infested with bed bugs!
+is mentioned by Feldkurat Katz in the cab on the way home from Oberleutnant Helmich.
+The drunken Katz asks Švejk various questions: if he is married, if he enjoys eating Gorgonzola cheese, and even if his home has ever been infested with bed bugs!

 Background

-Gorgonzola her refers to the famous blue cheese from Gorgonzola by Milan.
+here refers to the famous blue cheese from Gorgonzola near Milan.
 The cheese has a history that goes back more than one thousand years and was obviously very well known also in Austria-Hungary.
-It was amongst other places produced at the dairy in Hall in Tirol (who also produced Emmental and many other well known cheeses).
+It was, among other places, produced at the dairy in Hall in Tirol (which also produced Emmental and many other well-known cheeses).

 Quote(s) from the novel